qinglian1105/c_sharp_winform_v1/README.md

 <br><br>

-__The above offers backend platform presented in window forms with C#, FastAPI and n8n for investment statistics.__ <br>
+__The above offers backend platform presented in windows forms with C#, FastAPI and n8n for investment statistics.__ <br>

 <br>